whitecube/laravel-string-typography/README.md

 # Typography Rules for Laravel

 Rendering strings provided by users can result in unexpected typographic results.
-For instance, in most latin languages (such as french) it is recommended to add a non-breakable space in front of, amongst others, exclamation or question marks (`!` and `?`).
+For instance, in most latin languages (such as french) it is recommended to add a non-breaking space in front of, amongst others, exclamation or question marks (`!` and `?`).
 Most users will probably just type a regular space, which could result in an unwanted line break just before these punctuation marks.

 This simple package provides a `typography` macro for Laravel's `Str` facade and `Stringable` instances (created using `Str::of()` or `str()`) that will take care of these typographic details.